Last updated: [09/10/21]

 - Visit the FDA’s website to learn more about FDA-approved vaccines in the United States.

 - Information from the CDC regarding COVID-19 vaccination.

 - The U.S. government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
 Please follow host country developments and guidelines for COVID-19 vaccination.

 - Are U.S. citizens permitted to enter?
 Yes

 - For additional information on COVID-19 related guidelines and measures at Zambian airports, please go here.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes.

 - The current policy of the Zambian government is for testing to be done within 72 hours prior to arrival in Zambia.
 Private airlines may have their own policy with regard to testing.
 Those with negative COVID-19 test done over 72 hours before arrival in Zambia may be required to get an antigen COVID-19 testing at the airport.
 We recommend that you check with your airline for the latest guidance before departure.

 - Are health screening procedures in place at airports and other ports of entry?
 Yes.

 - Zambia has implemented limited screening upon arrival at the international airport in Lusaka.
 The screening entails completing COVID-19 risk assessment form and may include using no-touch thermometers (“thermo-scanners”) to check body temperature.
-Symptomatic individuals will be required to self-isolated for 14 days and may be asked to submit samples for additional COVID-19 testing.
+Symptomatic individuals will be required to self-isolate for 14 days and may be asked to submit samples for additional COVID-19 testing.